mamacdon/outliner/README.md

 2. Paste [http://johnjbarton.github.com/outliner/nonymousPlugin.html](http://johnjbarton.github.com/outliner/nonymousPlugin.html) into the text box and click Install.
    After a moment, you should see a success message.
 3. Open a JavaScript file in the Orion editor.
 You should now see a drop-down menu in the outline pane.
-4. Click the drop-down arrow and choose "Hierarchical outliner".
+4. Click the drop-down arrow and choose "Nonymous Structural Outline".

 <!--
 Installing onto orionhub